Interstate River Water Disputes Act, 1956: Procedure

+SC has declared that water of a interstate river is national asset and cannot be said to be located in any one State.
+A tribunal shall distribute an interstate river water on equitable basis among the riparian States subject to reasonable preservation of the ecology and productivity of the river basin as per applicable water policy of the Union govt.
+The jurisdiction of a new tribunal does not cover the interpretation of an earlier tribunal order/award per section 2c of this Act.
+Such water disputes involving interpretation of earlier tribunal order/award can only be adjudicated by the SC per Article 131 of the constitution.

-Constitution of Tribunal
+Constitution of a Tribunal

 Whenever the riparian states are not able to reach amicable agreements on their own in sharing of interstate river waters, section 4 of the IRWD Act provides a dispute resolution process in the form of a Tribunal.
 As per section 5.2 of the Act, the tribunal shall not only adjudicate but also investigate the matters referred to it by the union government and forward a report setting out the facts with its decisions.
 It implies that the tribunal's responsibility is not limited to adjudication of issues raised by the concerned states and also the investigation of other aspects which are in the public domain such as water pollution, salt export requirement, water quality deterioration, flood control, sustainability of river basin productivity & its ecology, environmental flow requirements, climate change effects, etc. When the tribunal final verdict issued based on the deliberations on the draft verdict is accepted by the union government and notified in the official gazette, the verdict becomes law and binding on the states and union government for implementation.
 In case the constitutional rights of states are ingressed upon by the tribunal award in any manner, the union government is obliged to take the consent of parliament and all riparian states under Article 252 of the constitution before publishing the tribunal awards in the official gazette.
 When pronounced in the ambit of IRWD Act and the Indian constitution, the tribunal's verdict after its publication in the official gazette is equivalent to Supreme Court verdict as per section 6 of IRWD Act.